New math is ruining education. Or at least this is what we keep hearing people (like parents, the media, and politicians) say.

 Parents struggle with not being able to explain concepts to their children.
 Teachers struggle with this too.
 It has nothing to do with the math.

 It’s the feeling of giving up control.
 As a parent, it’s terrifying that my child can do something that I don’t understand.
+(TikTok for example).

-I was so bad in math
+I was so bad at it

 We don’t mean to, but we often pass along our fears and worries to our children.
 Parents who were bad at math at school cause two different problems: they overhelp or underhelp.
 Neither are helpful.